-

 - Keep in mind that registration is finalized only when ALL steps are complete and you have received an email confirming official registration.

-Fill out our SM Camp Interest Form to be among the first to access the Registration Packet when it becomes available.
+Fill out our SM Camp Interest Form to be among the first to access the Registration Packet.
+Registration is now open!

 STEP 2: Complete Registration Packet and Documents